cwonrails/jgthms.github.io/_posts/2012-03-16-ia-writer-new-document.md

 layout: post
 title: iA Writer's new document
 category: Interface
+introduction: A small disturbance that can turn into a major annoyance.
 ---

 iA Writer for iPhone [just came out](http://www.iawriter.com/).
 0,79€ for both iPhone *and* iPad (that I plan on upgrading to iOS 5) apps?
 Instant download!